How to Fast: A Biblical & Biological Guide

 - Hydrate Aggressively: Your body needs a surplus of water to begin the detoxification process.

-3. The Last Meal
+3. Fasting Preparation: The Last Meal

 Resist the urge to have a “last hurrah” feast of pizza and wings.
 Your digestive system will have to deal with that heavy load for the first 24 hours of your fast.
 Instead, opt for a clean, nutrient-dense meal: greens, healthy fats (like avocado), and light protein.